cpq/bare-metal-programming-guide/README.md

   * (volatile uint32_t *) (0x40020000 + 0) = 0;  // Set A0-A15 to input mode
 ```

-Note the volatile specifier.
-The meaning of it will be covered later.
-By
+> Note the `volatile` specifier.
+Its meaning will be covered later.

-setting individual bits, we can selectively set specific pins to a desired
+By setting individual bits, we can selectively set specific pins to a desired
 mode.
 For example, this snippet sets pin A3 to output mode:

 ```c